 – be able to adjust to cultural and social practices different from those of their home countries.

-- One recommendation letter in English language by a current high school teacher or university professor scanned as one document in PDF or JPG format;
+- A recommendation letter in English language by a current high school teacher or university professor (scanned as one document in PDF or JPG format).
+You can download the recommendation letter form here.

-- An original copy of school/university grades for the spring semester 2022/2023 academic year (scanned as one document in PDF or JPG format).
+- An original copy of school grades for the 2023 spring and fall semesters (scanned as one document in PDF or JPG format).